 The writing staff turned almost completely over for season three.
-Maurice Hurley, the head writer, left the show after the end of season two, saying he was exhausted from all of the apparent in-fighting.
+Maurice Hurley, the head writer, left the show after the end of season two saying he was exhausted from all of the apparent in-fighting.
 After reading and watching interviews, it seems to me that he himself was half the problem.
-Michael Wagner took over briefly, but evidently it didn’t suit him so Michael Piller got the job.
+Michael Wagner took over briefly, but it didn’t suit him so Michael Piller got the job.
+Looking back, if there was one single reason why TNG got good from the third season on, it was Michael Piller.
 It turns out he and Hurley were old friends and he became associated with Star Trek in the first place because Hurley asked him to script a few episodes which ended up impressing Berman and Roddenberry, particularly his script for Evolution.
 Piller would remain an executive producer until season five.
-Piller wanted TNG to be more character-driven than it had been.
+Piller wanted TNG to be more character-driven instead of the ‘monster of the week’ or a gadget-centered approach.
 Ronald Moore has said that Piller wanted each episode to be oriented toward at least one of the main characters on the show, instead of featuring a planet of the week or a guest star of the week.
-I for one am glad about it, though in having an episode that was typically devoted to one character, there are relatively few episodes where the entire ensemble gets something significant to do.
-They got better at it as the series progressed.
+I am glad about it, though in having an episode that was typically devoted to one character, there are relatively few episodes where the entire ensemble gets something significant to do.
+Thinking back though, that would be difficult anyway when you have eight principal actors.
+Imagine the challenge when season one started and there were nine!

 A big change in the look of the show was the change in cinematographers.
 In seasons one and two Edward R. Brown was the guy, but I didn’t care for him.
 So many of the scenes were so dark, and for no reason, that I was glad to see him go.
 He was replaced by Marvin Rush and as you’ll see for the remainder of the series the sets are brighter, the colors are more bright and vibrant, and the cinematography really becomes itself more distinctive and nuanced.
 It’s a welcome change IMO, and he’s around through TNG, DS9 and Voyager.
 Levar Burton refers to him as a genius and Brent Spiner has commented on his brilliance and how lucky they were to get him.